-Focusrite Control's Loopback feature lets you record audio sources from within your computer (e.g., the audio output from a web browser).
+Focusrite Control's Loopback feature lets you record other audio sources from within your computer (e.g., the audio output from a web browser).
 Loopback uses the Scarlett's "virtual" inputs, which have no physical connectors on the hardware interface itself, but may be selected in the DAW as signal sources for recording in the same way as any other.

-You can select the Loopback output as the source on a mono or stereo DAW track, to record from another software application into your DAW.
-Your computer will assign DAW 1 and DAW 2 as the default sound output channels.
+Thus by selecting the Loopback output as the recording source on a mono or stereo DAW track, you can record from another software application into your DAW.
+Note that your computer will assign DAW 1 and DAW 2 as the default sound output channels.